cardfunc/cardfunc.com/content/about/career/junior-full-stack.md

 - Develop payment products in [TypeScript](http://typescriptlang.org).
 For the user interface we use [Stencil.JS](http://stenciljs.com) and our backend is using [Azure Functions](https://azure.microsoft.com/sv-se/services/functions/).
 - Deploy your code to production daily
 - Work directly with our customers to solve their needs
-- Every second week estimate and plan the comming sprint together with the rest of the team
+- Every second week estimate and plan the upcoming sprint together with the rest of the team

 # What we are looking for: